 One of my goals this year is to get more organized.
-I don't have a lot of storage to work with - my apartment has two closets - so it's important to maximize space in both.
+I don't have a lot of storage to work with - my tiny NYC apartment has two small closets - so it's important to maximize space in both.

 This closet serves a lot of purposes.
 Most importantly, it's my husband's closet (our bedroom closet wasn't big enough for both of us), however, it also houses all of my craft supplies, games, my makeup/nail polish, and a lot of miscellaneous household items.
 It's really a catch-all space!

 The "before" shot is above, and I think you can see what I mean by catch-all!

 When we moved into our apartment, the closet was fairly well organized, but it had gotten a little out of hand.
 The main problems were all the loose items just floating around (nail polish, craft supplies, etc.) and a lot of frequently used items that were difficult to reach (like the first aid kit).
 I also had some extra items that I wanted to fit in the closet.